Techgrounds-Cloud-9/cloud-9-Ephraim52/05_Security_1/Sec-05/Sec-5 Asymmetric encryption.md

 # Asymmetric encryption
 What does Asymmetric encryption mean and what does it do?

 ## Key terminology
 Asymmetric encryption= Is a way to ensure that only the receiver can read the message.
 By encrypting the public key, the private key would be used for decrypting and we all know private means only one person has that key.

+RSA= Rivest-Shamir-Adleman is a cryptographic algorithm uses a private and public key that makes it asymmetric.

 ## Exercise
 - Generate a key pair.